tessercat/stack-deploy/README.md

 by setting the `admin_whitelist` variable to `true`.

-If you enable the `admin_whitelist` stack var, you must add whitelisted IP addresses
+If you enable the `admin_whitelist` stack var, you *must* whitelist your public IP address or you *will* lock yourself out of future connections when the ipset service runs.

-(or CIDR subnets)
-to the files at
-`/opt/ipset/lists/whitelist4`
-or `/opt/ipset/lists/whitelist6`
+Add whitelisted addresses or CIDR subnets
 (one address/subnet per line)
-or you *will* lock yourself out of future connections when the ipset service runs.
+to `/opt/ipset/lists/whitelist4`
+or `/opt/ipset/lists/whitelist6`.

 You should also use the firewall API to implement some sort of port knocking in case your public IP address changes.
+The `firewall-app` repo
+can be used to do so for Django projects.

 **Blacklist**